nanvel/gold_ledger/docs/plan.md

 - [ ] remove product before received?
 - [ ] highlight selected menu?
 - [ ] use slider for quality?
+- [ ] validate and print errors for login/registration forms
+- [ ] use details for errors response, not message

 Other: